unicitynetwork/aggregators_net/README.md

 Unicity's infrastructure comprises a decentralized Agent layer interacting with a hierarchical Proof Aggregation layer.
 The communication API enables agents to:
 1. Submit state transition requests to the Aggregation layer.
 2. Retrieve unicity proofs that include timestamped inclusion proofs and global non-deletion proofs.
+For convenience the gateway serves interactive documentation at `/docs`.
+The page lists all available JSON-RPC methods and allows sending test requests directly from the browser.

 ## API Operations